TZstatsADS/spring-2022-project2-group-14/README.md

 	+ Team Member 4: Rishav Agarwal (ra3141)
 	+ Team Member 5: Shanyue Zeng (sz2896)

 + **Project summary**: This project explorers how crime changed in New York City in response to the Covid 19 Pandemic.
-We explore hate crime and domestic violences rates in the city pre and since the pandemic begun as well as how victim categories as defined by the NYPD were targeted pre covid and since the pandemic begun.
+We explore hate crime and domestic violences rates in the city during and before the pandemic begun as well as how crime victim categories as defined by the NYPD, were targeted pre covid and since the pandemic begun.

 + **Contribution statement**:

 *Tasks performed by each Team Member:*
 + Joel Mugyenyi

-	+ Project Presenter, wrote project summary, searched for and obtained datasets team used for the project, carried out exploratory analysis on domestic violence, hate crime crime complaints, covid cases and motor accident datasets, suggested visualizations to show temporal and spatial changes in crime due to covid 19, created visualizations in python which another team member later converted to R, created sample shiny App template showing line charts and maps, hosted 6 of the 9 group meetings held by team(sent out calendars to remind members to attend meetings), figured out how to host and access data on googlesheets so it’s available to deployed app, assisted teammates in debugging of code, added domestic violence and crime victim sections to app
+	+ Project Presenter, wrote project summary, searched for and obtained datasets team used for the project, carried out exploratory analysis on domestic violence, hate crime crime complaints, covid cases and motor accident datasets, suggested visualizations to show temporal and spatial changes in crime due to covid 19, created visualizations in python which another team member later converted to R, created sample shiny App template showing line charts and maps, hosted 6 of the 9 group meetings held by team(sent out calendars to remind members to attend meetings), figured out how to host and access data on googlesheets so it’s available to deployed app, assisted teammates in debugging of code, added domestic violence and crime victim sections to app, added heatmap showing hate crimes before and during covid era

 + Joel is the presenter for the group.
 Ananya and Lichun worked on creating the Shiny App dashboard, and deploying the application.
 Joel, Rishav and Shanyue analyzed the data to create interactive visualization in the form of line chart and map demonstrations.
 As a whole, all team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.